kashishvjain/Heygen-Video-Translation-Status-Tracker/README.md

 ## Overview

-The Heygen Video Translation Status Tracker Client Library is designed to interact with a video translation backend server to check the status of translation jobs.
+The Video Translation Status Tracker Client Library is designed to interact with a video translation backend server to check the status of translation jobs.
 This library provides an efficient and user-friendly way to query the status of translation jobs, minimizing delays and server load.
 Some salient features:

 -   Start multiple client jobs and for the same server and query based on job id
 -   Client optimization with techniches like exponential back off and asynchronization